Institutional Review Board

-**Expedited research need not be reviewed by the full IRB, but only by the chairperson (myself) who reviews the documentation, signs the form indicating approval, and returns it to the Principal Investigator/Project Director for filing and submittal**
+Expedited research need not be reviewed by the full IRB, but only by the chairperson who reviews the documentation, signs the form indicating approval, and returns it to the Principal Investigator/Project Director.

-A review of the proposed research by the full IRB must be conducted on research activity involving more than minimal risk to vulnerable human subjects.
-Human subjects include: minors, mentally disabled, elderly, high school students, and prisoners.
+A review of the proposed research by the full IRB must be conducted on research activity involving more than minimal risk or research involving vulnerable human subjects.
+The latter include: minors, mentally disabled, elderly, high school students, and prisoners.

-The principal investigator/project director submits a full review protocol form to the IRB committee.
-After review, the committee notifies the PI in writing of the committee's decision to approve or disapprove the proposed research activity, or of modifications required to secure IRB approval of the research activity.
-If the IRB disapproves a research activity, it must provide a written statement of the reasons for its decision and give the investigator an opportunity to respond in person or in writing.
+The principal investigator/project director submits a full review protocol with the Initial Application form to the IRB committee.
+After review, the committee notifies the PI/PD in writing of the committee's decision to approve or disapprove the proposed research activity, or of modifications required to secure IRB approval of the research activity.
+If the IRB disapproves a research activity, it will provide a written statement of the reasons for its decision and give the PI/PD an opportunity to respond in person or in writing.

 Informed Consent Forms

-The PIs of research projects, even those exempt from full IRB review, must comply with the requirements of informed consent.
+The PI/PDs of research projects, even those exempt from full IRB review, must comply with the requirements of informed consent.
 Informed consent helps assure that prospective human subjects will understand the nature of the research and can knowledgeably and voluntarily decide whether to participate or not.
 If subjects are below 18 years of age, the investigator needs written permission of parents or guardians.
 Human subjects involved in research activities must sign consent forms or otherwise signify their willingness to participate and their understanding of the project.
 Approved consent forms are kept on file by the Principal Investigator/Project Director; only approved forms can be used.